Contraception: natural family planning

 What is natural family planning?

-Natural family planning is a birth control option that involves abstaining from having sexual intercourse during the time that you are most likely to become pregnant.
-It is also sometimes referred to as ‘fertility awareness-based methods of contraception’ or ‘periodic abstinence’.
+Natural family planning is a form of birth control that involves abstaining from having sex during the times that you are most likely to become pregnant.
+It is also sometimes referred to as the fertility awareness-based method or periodic abstinence.

 How does it work?

-The effectiveness of natural planning methods can vary enormously, depending on the particular technique used, and the commitment of the couple.
+The effectiveness of natural planning/fertility awareness methods can vary enormously, depending on the particular technique used, and the commitment to the method.

 - Perfect use is when instructions are followed precisely.
 Failures during perfect use represent failure of the method itself.
-Reported failure rates for perfect use range from less than one per cent to 5 per cent.
+Reported failure rates for perfect use of fertility awareness methods range from one per cent to 5 per cent.

 - Typical use is what tends to happen in reality.
 Typical use failures include failures due to incorrect use of the method.
-Failure rates range from 2 to 25 per cent.
+Typical use failure rates for fertility awareness methods are about 15-24 per cent.

 When used for a year by 100 women, the different methods below have the following typical use failure rates.